 Addressing a condemned building can be expensive.
 Here’s what to expect:

-• Repairs can cost thousands to tens of thousands of dollars, depending on the extent of damage.
+- Repairs may range from thousands to tens of thousands of dollars, based on the level of damage.

 Seek Financial Assistance